Grand Teton National Park: Paleo-Indians and Native Americans

 When white American colonists first entered the region in the first decade of the 19th century, they encountered the eastern tribes of the Shoshone people.
 Most of the Shoshone that lived in the mountain vastness of the greater Yellowstone region continued to be pedestrian while other groups of Shoshone that resided in lower elevations had limited use of horses.
 The mountain-dwelling Shoshone were known as "Sheep-eaters" or "Tukudika" as they referred to themselves, since a staple of their diet was the Bighorn Sheep.
 The Shoshones continued to follow the same migratory pattern as their predecessors and have been documented as having a close spiritual relationship with the Teton Range.
 Several stone enclosures on some of the peaks, including on the upper slopes of Grand Teton (known simply as The Enclosure) are thought to have been used by Shoshone during vision quests.
-The Teton and Yellowstone region Shoshone relocated to the Wind River Indian Reservation after it was established in 1868.
+The Teton and Yellowstone region Shoshone were relocated to the Wind River Indian Reservation after it was established in 1868.
 The reservation is situated 100 mi southeast of Jackson Hole on land that was selected by Chief Washakie.